 How can the filetype operator help your business?

 Businesses can promote themselves effectively by producing helpful reports and e-books that address their customers’ problems.
-These reports and e-books can then be distributed through a wide range of websites and online file upload sites like slideshare.net, scribd.com, and so on.
+These reports and e-books can then be distributed through various websites and online file upload sites like SlideShare, Scribd, and so on.

-Often times, the download links to these reports can also be sent to niche-specific influencers through social media and email; if your reports are really good, they may choose to share them with their blog readers, fans and followers, significantly boosting your website’s exposure.
+Often, the download links to these reports can also be sent to niche-specific influencers through social media and email.
+If your reports are exceptionally good, they may choose to share them with their blog readers, fans, and followers, significantly boosting your website’s exposure.

-When people download your e-book or report, they should get the information that they were looking for; however, the report should be written in such a way that the reader is enticed to click your website link for more information, a free trial, or further assistance.
+When people download your e-book or report, they should get the information they were looking for; however, the report should entice the reader to click your website link for more information, a free trial, or further assistance.

-When properly written, a free e-book or report helps build your online business’ niche credibility, and can quickly help you become an authority in your industry.
+When properly written, a free e-book or report helps build your online business’s niche credibility and quickly establishes you as an authority in your industry.

-These reports help you engage your customers and message them directly; you will have their undivided attention while they are reading the e-book.
+These reports help you engage your customers and directly convey your message.
+You will have their undivided attention while they are reading the e-book.

 Use Explicit Phrases